Miss United Kingdom: Miss World

 From 1952 to 1957 the UK were represented by the winner of the Miss Great Britain pageant.
 At the first Miss World in 1951, 21 of the 26 contestants were from the UK, including those that placed as first runner-up and second runner-up.
 From 1958 to 1999 the winner of the Miss United Kingdom pageant competed.
 There have been five UK winners of the Miss World title; all won the title competing as Miss United Kingdom.

 Miss Universe

 The first UK contestant was Aileen Chase, who competed at the first Miss Universe in 1952 as Miss Great Britain.
 From 1955 to 1990 Miss England would compete, joined (from 1961 to 1990) By Miss Scotland and Miss Wales; many of these contestants would go on to compete at (and win) the Miss United Kingdom contest later in the year.
 The Miss World organisation held the franchise.
 The 1990s and 21st century have returned to one contestant competing as Miss United Kingdom or Miss Great Britain.
-Since 2005 the UK has been represented by the winner of the Miss Universe GB pageant.
+Since 2005 the UK has been represented by the winner of the Miss Universe Great Britain pageant.
 No woman from the United Kingdom has ever won Miss Universe.